Sage-Bionetworks/schematic/api/README.md

 * Step 1:  Make sure you have credentials to download the desired manifest from Synapse.
 The "download" button should be disabled if you don't have credentials.

 * Step 2: Update master_fileview in config.yml.
-Make sure that your config.yml point to the right master fileview.
+Make sure that your config.yml points to the right master fileview.

 * Step 3: Use parent id of the manifest for "dataset_id" parameter